andresgcarmona/blog-square1/README.md

  9. Run **docker-compose run --rm artisan migrate --seed**

 Once all the previous commands are run, you can open the application at http://localhost:8080 in your browser.

+Admin user is: **admin@square1.io**, password: **password**.

-Run **docker-compose run --rm artisan schedule:run** to activate the laravel scheduler and start fetching post from the API.
+Run **docker-compose run --rm artisan schedule:work** to activate the laravel scheduler and start fetching post from the API.
 The scheduler was set to run every hour, but in order to test it I have reduced the interval to everyminute.